tuxor1337/dictmaster/README.md

 Troubleshooting
 ---------------

+### Setup fails with `Not Found for url: https://pypi.org/simple/pyglossary/`

+Please make sure you use the most recent version of `pip3`, e.g., by running

+    sudo pip3 install --upgrade pip
+    hash -r

+Then, follow the setup instructions given above.

 ### In the console, there is output `Invalid plugin directory: ...`

 This is not an error message, but verbose debugging output by the module